Inseparable7v/LuxuryEstateProject/README.md

 ## 📝 Project Description
 LuxuryEstate is a website for Rent or Sale a Real Estate.
-The main zone offers basic properties, agents and lastfiveproperties.
-Users can add property, administrators can add agents.
+The main zone offers basic properties and agents.
 Each property has its own agent to combine with it.
-Administrators can edit, delete, and add a property or an agent.
+Administrators can edit, add or delete a property or an agent.
 Users can only add property.

 # Admin details